-1. Back up everything
+1. Back up more to lose less

-2. Back up databases with an SQL-aware backup solution
+2. Invest in a SQL-aware backup solution

 3. Back up operating systems

-- Shut down every system in the farm, including SharePoint servers and Domain Controllers.
+- Shut down every system in the farm, including SharePoint servers and domain controllers.
 Make sure to shut them down in the order suggested by Microsoft.
-Keep all the shared storage devices, like SAN or NAS, operational;
+Keep all the shared storage devices, like SAN or NAS, operational

-- Make sure none of the systems in the farm runs, while you create these images.
+- Make sure none of the systems in the farm runs while you create these images

-5. Prepare for granular recovery
+5. Be prepared for granular recovery